watson-developer-cloud/assistant-toolkit/integrations/webchat/agent-assist/agent-verify/README.md

 - `.\client\genesys-agent-assist-verify.html` - Loads the agent-verify app along with the Genesys connector.
 Can be loaded into the Genesys agent dashboard.
 - `.\client\simulator-agent-assist-verify.html` - Loads both a simulator and the agent-verify application.
 Can be loaded directly into a browser to locally test the application.
-- `.\client\javascript\agent-verify.js` - Contains the wrapper for the Watson Assistant webchat app.
+- `.\client\javascript\agent-verify.js` - Contains the wrapper for the IBM watsonx Assistant webchat app.
 It handles the real-time transcription events published from the various connectors.
 - `.\client\javascript\agent-verify.css` - Used to render the agent-verify app.
 - `.\client\javascript\connectors\genesys-transcription-connector.js` - This is the code that interfaces with the Genesys notification APIs to receive voice transcription events.
 It publishes these events directly to the agent-verify application.
 - `.\sample\agent-assistant-atlas-airlines.actions.json` - Sample Action skill that can be used to test the agent-verify app.